 On March 16, 1995, the District entered into an agreement to lease from Fairwood Homeowners Association (the "HOA") the land on which the District's administration building is constructed.
 The lease is for a term of 40 years from the date of this agreement, except if the District is annexed by the City of Houston, the agreement shall terminate upon the date of annexation.
 The District agreed to pay rent to the HOA at the rate of \$1.00 per year, in advance, for the term of the lease.
 The District agreed to construct a district administration building on the premises and pay all real property taxes during the term of the lease.
-The leased premises shall be used only for the construction and use of an administration building.
 The District further agreed to provide its own property and liability insurance for all of the District's personal property located on the premises.

 On March 16, 1995, the District and the HOA entered into an operation and maintenance agreement to arrange for the shared use and operation of the administration building for the term of the lease agreement.
 On June 1, 1998, the District and the HOA entered into a maintenance and operating agreement which terminated the prior agreement.
 The District agreed to pay all operating and maintenance costs for the building from the date of completion and occupancy of the building until two years following completion.
 Upon expiration of the two years following the date of completion of the building and until the expiration or termination of the lease agreement, the HOA will pay all costs of maintaining and repairing the building up to and including \$100.
-The District agreed to pay for all maintenance and repair costs in excess of \$100.
-However, the District agreed to pay all of maintenance and repair costs related to the conference room.
+The District agreed to pay for all maintenance and repair costs related to the conference room.